-The largest staff video crew provider in the US, Go To Team shot over 1200 shoot days last year, with 10 offices throughout the US including NY, LA, Chicago, Dallas, Atlanta & Charleston.
-Go To Team specializes in providing high quality video footage to television networks and national corporate clients.
-In the past ten years Go To Team’s footage, and finished productions have aired on every major network including NBC News, Fox Sports, MTV, the History Channel, ESPN, and HGTV.
+The largest staff video crew provider in the US, Go To Team shot over 1200 shoot days last year, with 17 offices throughout the US including NY, LA, Chicago, Dallas, Atlanta & Charleston.
+Go To Team specializes in providing high quality video footage to national clients including Netflix, Disney, NBC News, Fox Sports, ESPN, and HGTV.

-Bryant resides in Mount Pleasant, SC with his wife Beth, and two sons Pate and Jack.
+Bryant resides in Isle of Palms, SC with his two sons Pate and Jack.

-Always an entrepreneur, Bryant started his first company Bryant Design at 16, then while still in college his second company – what is now Carolina Sound.
+Always an entrepreneur, Bryant started his first company Bryant Design at 16.
+A one man desktop publishing service designing logos, menus, and advertisements using the newly invented Macintosh computers.
+Then while a sophomore in college his second company, a sound and lighting company for events around South Carolina including regional bands, high school pep rallies, and the Miss South Carolina Pageant and many of it’s smaller pageants around the state.
+He sold that business to his partner and today it is called Carolina Sound.
 These ventures opened his eyes to the world of small business and allowed him the opportunity to begin managing large projects.